jakie smary do gumy

 • O-rings in water installations

-• Rubber elements in the aviation and space industry
+• Rubber components in the aviation and space industry

 Silicone-based pneumatic grease for seals, gaskets and O-rings.
-Suitable for joining metal-rubber materials and dynamic movements in pneumatic systems.
-It facilitates assembly and disassembly, protects against corrosion and increases the service life of seals.
+Suitable for connecting metal-rubber materials and dynamic movements in pneumatic systems.
+Facilitates assembly and disassembly, protects against corrosion and increases the service life of seals.

 Silicone paste for lubricating plastics and rubber.
-Long fibers, electrically insulating and chemical resistant.
+Long fibers, electrically insulating and resistant to chemicals.
 Withstands vacuum.
-For use on seals, O-rings, etc. Approved for drinking water.
+For use on seals, O-rings, etc. Has a Drinking Water Certificate.

 Molykote Separator Spray Food Grade Silicone Oil NSF H1 - 400 ml

-Release agent in the production of rubber and plastic products and cardboard packaging.
+Release agent in the production of rubber and plastic products, cardboard packaging.

 Properties and applications

-Teflon-based lubricants, i.e. PTFE (polytetrafluoroethylene), are also perfect for lubricating rubber elements.
+Teflon-based lubricants, or PTFE (polytetrafluoroethylene), are also excellent for lubricating rubber parts.
 PTFE has a very low coefficient of friction, which makes lubrication extremely effective.
-Additionally, Teflon is resistant to most chemicals and operates over a wide temperature range.
+Additionally, Teflon is resistant to most chemicals and works in a wide temperature range.

 Advantages of PTFE lubricants